wp-plugins/zigdashnote/readme.txt

 == Changelog ==

+= 0.2.3 =
+* Verified compatibility with WordPress 3.3
 = 0.2.2 =
 * Fixed version number bug and updated requirements to comply with WordPress 3.2 = 0.2.1 =